userify/ucrypt/README.md

-# Userify UCRYPT
+# μcrypt

 ### An encryption/compression utility for data files.

-This is a command-line tool and Python library to compress and decrypt/encrypt files with NaCl and gzip.
+μcrypt is is a command-line tool and Python library to compress and decrypt/encrypt files with NaCl and gzip.

 This utility can be used in your own scripts to securely encrypt or decrypt files.
-It can be also used to manipulate data files stored within your Userify server and includes some demonstration scripts.

-Obligatory disclaimer if you're using this on Userify data files..

-## !
-FOR OBVIOUS REASONS, BACKUP YOUR DATA DIRECTORY FIRST !

-Additional warnings: BACKUP BACKUP!
-By using these tools, you take full responsibility for their use.
-These tools have minimal safeguards and are intended for emergency use only.
-We will be unable to help you if you, for example, re-encrypt files with a different or unknown key.
-This is deliberately *very strong* encryption and you can paint yourself into a corner if you are not careful.
-(Reading the data, however, is interesting and shouldn't cause any problems, but still, please backup your `/opt/userify-server/data` and `/opt/userify-server/base_config.cfg` on a regular basis.)

 ## INSTALLATION

-Automatically build and install cryptographic pre-requisites for RHEL, CentOS, Ubuntu, Debian, and Amazon Linux and then install ucrypt via `sudo pip install ucrypt`:
+Automatically build and install cryptographic pre-requisites for RHEL, CentOS, Ubuntu, Debian, and Amazon Linux and then install μcrypt via `sudo pip install ucrypt`:

     curl https://usrfy.io/install_ucrypt.sh | sudo -sE